Kbergmann/Huqf_Supergroup_Oman_D47_SEM_SIMS_XRD_data_Shuram_excursion/README.md

 Run Analyses:

 Run the scripts in the code/ directory to recreate the figures in the publication.

-Pre-Public Access
-This repository is currently private for peer review.
-If you have access, please refrain from sharing the data or code publicly until the repository is made public and a Zenodo DOI is assigned.
+This repository is public.

 Citation
-If using this repository, please cite the associated publication:
+If using this repository, please cite the associated publication: Bergmann, K.D., Osburn, M.R., Anderson, N.T., Hayhow, C., Wilcots, J., Cantine, M.D., Fischer, W.W. and Bonifacie, M., 2025.
+Origins and alteration of Ediacaran carbonates recording the Shuram excursion in Oman.
+Geochemistry, Geophysics, Geosystems, 26(5), p.e2025GC012161.

+Also the and Zenodo doi:  Bergmann, K. D., Osburn, M., Anderson, N., Hayhow, C., Wilcots, J., & Cantine, M. (2025).
+Zenodo.
+(Data Repository associated with: Origins and alteration of Ediacaran carbonates recording the Shuram excursion in Oman). https://doi.org/10.5281/zenodo.15115352

 Bergmann, K.D. et al. "Origins and alteration of Ediacaran carbonates recording the Shuram excursion in Oman."
 Journal Name, Year.
 DOI: [To be added upon publication].